 He made a non-committal sound.
 “I don’t think I’ve ever heard of Orion before.”
 She raised her eyebrows.
 “Really?
 It’s that one.
 The two two weirdly trapezoid boxes.”
 She pointed to some stars right above their heads.
 “Then these three stars that are aligned here?
 That’s Orion’s belt.”
 The boy nodded again.
 “What’s the greek myth behind him?
 Do you know?”

 “He died?”
 The boy repeated.
 She looked at him, meeting his gaze for the first time.
 “Yes.”
 The boy turned back to the sky.
-“Isn’t that scary?”
+“Isn’t that scary?” he simply asked.
 Nicolette frowned.
 “What is?”

 “Death.”
 He replied, seemingly totally at ease talking about it.

-The memory shattered for a moment, throwing Nicolette back into the pool.
+The memory shattered for a moment, like breaking glass, throwing Nicolette back into the pool.
 Her heart weakened.
 Her limbs seemed frozen.
 She closed her eyes, and counted the seconds before it was over.

 The memory came back like a flood suddenly, in Nicolette’s last moments.
 Her younger self, asking this mystery boy about death.
 “What about it?
 What makes it so scary?”
 He lifted one thin shoulder, shrugging.